 - Repeat jumps for one continuous minute.

-- Knees bent and feet flat on the ground
+- Keep your knees bent and feet flat on the ground.

-- Moving your left elbow toward your right knee and vice versa
+- Move your left elbow toward your right knee and vice versa.

 - Breath in a relaxed manner then repeat 20 reps.